-Every day the genome becomes more and more accessible: biochemically, computationally, and most importantly, medically.
-I build tools to make sense of the genome, with the goal of making genetically targeted medicine accessible for everyone.
-To get there, I am pursuing an MD-PhD, because going from sequence to symptom requires the latest expertise in both.
+Every day the genome grows more accessible: biochemically, computationally, and medically.
+I build tools to one day make genetically targeted medicine accessible for everyone.
+To get there I am pursuing an MD-PhD, because going from sequence to symptom takes expertise in both.

-I started as a computer engineer and spent years building machine learning systems for health and biomedical research.
-Today I am a Research Specialist in the Stern Lab at HHMI and the Stowers Institute for Medical Research, where I study population genetics, design deep learning models for evolution, and assemble and annotate the latest high-quality genomes.
-The Stern Lab is a perfect source of comprehensive mentorship, where I can take science from the field and microscope to the sequencer and AI.
+I started as a computer engineer building machine learning systems for health and biomedical research.
+Now, as a Research Specialist in the Stern Lab at HHMI and the Stowers Institute, I study population genetics, model evolution with deep learning, and assemble and annotate high-quality genomes.
+The Stern Lab's comprehensive approach allows me to bridge science from the field and microscope, through sequencers, and into AI.

-I hold an MPH where I studied psychiatric epidemiology, focusing on autism, ADHD, and gender.
-For the last four years I have helped teach a graduate public-health course that partners epidemiology students with autistic adults as collaborators, emphasizing accessibility, participatory research, and dignity of care.
+My MPH focused on psychiatric epidemiology, with research on gender, autism, and ADHD.
+For four years I helped teach a graduate public-health course that paired epidemiology students with autistic adults as collaborators, emphasizing accessibility, participatory research, and dignity of care.

-An MD-PhD will bring these skills together: investigating mechanisms at the bench, teaching students in the lab, and caring for patients in the clinic.
-Patients deserve the latest science, and they deserve it explained clearly.
-Making narrowly tailored, advanced medicine accessible to broad populations is what makes this long journey worth it.
+An MD-PhD will bring these together: research at the bench, teaching in the lab, and care in the clinic.
+Patients deserve the latest science and a clear explanation of it, and making narrowly tailored, advanced medicine accessible to broad populations is what makes the long journey worth it.

 Research Specialist